rainerborene/simplepay/README.md

 $ git clone git@github.com:rainerborene/simplepay.git
 ```

-you can pass data using space delimited arguments, via stdin or a file path.
+you can pass arguments using these methods:

 ```bash
 $ bin/simplepay Add Jane 4111111111111111 \$1000 \